-Shots fired at off-duty Detroit police officer on city’s west side
+Shots fired at off-duty officer in Detroit

 Detroit — An off-duty Detroit police officer was fired on but unharmed Sunday on the city’s west side.